kawaiipantsu/wifijumper/README.md

 > So to boil it all down, I want something to connect to a open wifi network.
 > If it has internet access, send detailed information back home
-> That's it :)
+> - That's it :)

-I'm making the code so that it can connect to a list of predefined accesspoints the socalled "known wifi networks".
-It then scans for nearby wifi networks and checks if any of them are using no-encryption and tries to connect.
-If it has no internet access on that network it will blacklist it and continue it's search for a usable wifi network.

-As soon as it has internet access it will begin to send the dB meter values to the backend server for post-processing.
-If the backend server or the http call fails in any way the unit will re-initialise and begin the wifi network scanning process again after a while.

-I first wanted to use the Max 4466 (electret microphone amplifier) but i have now ordered a Max 9814 instead.
-It seems it's better quality and better op-amp and variable and automatic gain.
-So i can't wait to implement this.

-It's faily simple, yet got some nice error checking rutines and features.
+I want it to scan the area for wifi-networks, if it finds a open network (ie. no encryption) i want it to connect to that network.
+Check if it can send a request to my backend with details on the connected network and location.
+If it's succssful then disconnect continue scanning for open networks and it all starts over.

+Of course we need error checking and also we need a way to keep track inside the unit what networks it has been connected to so it won't try to re-connect to any previous networks.

+Below you will find my "TODO" list, this is more or less just my thoughts on what it should be able to do and what could be cool to do.

 *My TODO list*

-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
+- [ ] Function to scan for networks
-- [ ]
+- [ ] Function to scan for networks with no encryption
-- [ ]
+- [ ] Perhaps combind above functions?
-- [ ]
+- [ ] Have a hardcoded BSSID blacklist?
-- [ ]
+- [ ] Function to get GEO location
-- [ ]
+- [ ] Function(s) to toggle low power mode?
-- [ ]
+- [ ] Function to disconnect from wifi network
-- [ ]
+- [ ] Case LED's to show status?
-- [ ]
+- [ ] Function to POST/GET details
-- [ ]
+- [ ] Storing Persistent Data in ESP8266
-- [ ]
+- [ ] Look into ESP8266FS
-- [ ]
+- [ ] Look into File system object (SPIFFS)
-- [ ]
+- [ ] Function to add "used" BSSID's
-- [ ]
+- [ ] Function to remove "used" BSSID's
-- [x]

 ## Project Photos